 A note from arranger/composer Don Chapman:

-First of all, I can’t believe how people today don’t know the hymns!
-I was looking forward to doing Come Ye Thankful People, Come for Thanksgiving with my praise team.
+I discovered this when I was looking forward to doing Come Ye Thankful People, Come for Thanksgiving with my praise team.
 I whipped it out at rehearsal and no one knew it!
 I thought it was a fairly well-known hymn – I remember, growing up, singing it every year at Thanksgiving.
 So I scrapped it – we didn’t have time that week to learn a new song.
 I realized then that there was a definite need to have audio versions of the arrangements.

 - Rehearsal: Burn a CD of the vocal demo and give it to each praise team vocalist and band member, put the MP3 on a worship planning website or email it.
 They might not know the hymn and this is a great way for them to learn it during the week.
 Don’t feel like you have to follow my instrumental version exactly – it’s just a guide.
 Let your band feel free to be creative – the track will at least give them somewhere to start.